-Professional Experience Office Placement & monitoring Distribute and collect all necessary student documentation, including the Professional Placement information forms.
-Monitor the returning of Mentor Educator and Centre-based Supervisor paperwork.
-Inform the Unit Coordinator of any students reaching At Risk status. • Unit Co- ordinator Pre-service Teachers Unit Co- ordinator Unit management Ensure that all pre-service teachers are well-aware of the expectations Curtin University has of them during their placement.
+Person Role Major Responsibilities Liaison Notes Professional Experience Officers Placement & monitoring Distribute and collect all necessary student documentation, including the Professional Placement information forms.
+Initial contact with Early Learning Centres via the Professional Experience Coordinator, and subsequent placement of students.
+Inform pre-service teachers of their placements as soon as possible.
+Inform pre-service teachers of their Supervisor as soon as possible.
+Monitor the returning of Supervisor and Mentor Educator paperwork.
+Inform the Unit Coordinator of any students reaching At Risk status.
+Professional Experience Coordinators Pre-service teachers Unit Coordinators Unit Coordinator Unit management Ensure that all pre-service teachers are well-aware of the expectations Curtin University has of them during their placement.
 Ensure that all pre-service teachers have access to the relevant Professional Experience Handbook, and understand the requirements of their particular placement.
-Work with the Centre-based Supervisor and Mentor Educator to monitor At Risk students.
+Work with the Supervisor and Mentor Educator to monitor At Risk students.
 Enter all results into Blackboard.
-Guide students in the selection of accredited Centres. • Professional Placement Office Mentor Educator Centre-based Supervisor • Students who fail either the theory or the Professional Placement need to be recorded in a database.
+Professional Placement Officers Supervisors Students who fail either the theory competent or the Professional Placement need to be recorded in a database.